johanhedin/nanoca/README.md

 Some terminology
 ====
 * CA - Certificate Authority.
 * CSR - Certificate Signing Request.
+A PEM encoded file representing a request for a certificate.
+Created by the requester and sent to the CA for signing.
+* CRT - Certificate.
+A PEM encoded certificate file created by a CA by signing a CSR.
 * CRL - Certificate Revokation List.
+A list of revoked certificates.
+Issued by a CA to inform the CA users about revoked certificates.
 * Signing - The process where a CA creates a new certificate by signing a CSR.
 * Revoking - The process where a CA marks a previously created certificate as revoked (CA internal operation).

-X.509 References
+X.509 related references
 ====
 * [RFC 5280](https://tools.ietf.org/html/rfc5280)

 Requirements
 ====
-`nanoca` is written in bash and uses openssl, awk, ls and wc.
-It is tested on CentOS 6, 7, and 8, Fedora 32 and Rasbian Buster but should run on almost any Linux distribution that has openssl available.
+`nanoca` is written in bash and uses `openssl`, `awk`, `ls` and `wc`.
+It has been testen tested on CentOS 6, 7, and 8, Fedora 32 and Rasbian Buster but should run on almost any recent Linux distribution that has `openssl` available.